Do you agree that Provider Credentialing in revenue cycle management companies shows great impact on revenue generation?

 Outsourcing Credentialing services:

-- Outsourcing credentialing services to a revenue cycle management companies can navigate and understand the routine credentialing process.
+- Outsourcing credentialing services to the revenue cycle management companies can navigate and understand the routine credentialing process.

 - It can reduce the credentialing waiting times by days or weeks with frequently having 60 days between hiring and start scheduling dates which is a great time saver.